 Waipā Networks is proud of the services we provide.
 If you have a complaint about our service, you can use our free Complaints Resolution Process.
-Please contact our Customer Team if you want information regarding this process or wish to complain.
+If you would like information regarding this process or wish to complain, please contact our Customer Services Manager.